-1. An aggrieved party and/or the County may appeal a final administrative order of the Nuisance Abatement Board to the circuit court by writ of certiorari.
-An appeal shall be filed within 15 days of the entry of the order to be appealed.
-As used in this Section, the term "aggrieved party" means a person who possesses a present legal right of present or future enjoyment of the property by virtue of a deed, title, mortgage, fully executed contract for purchase, lien on estate in the property, judgment of court, being named a beneficiary in a will or trust of a deceased owner or the legal spouse of the property owner.
+- 1. An aggrieved party and/or the County may appeal a final administrative order of the NAB to the circuit court by writ of certiorari.
+As used in this Section, the term "aggrieved party" means a person who possesses a present legal right of present or future enjoyment of the property by virtue of a deed, title, mortgage, fully executed contract for purchase, lien on estate in the property, judgment of court, being named a beneficiary in a will or trust of a deceased owner or the legal spouse of the property owner. - 2.
+Pursuant to Florida Rule of Appellate Procedure 9.190(e)(3), a party seeking to stay an order of the NAB while an appeal is pending must file a motion requesting such stay with the NAB, which shall have continuing jurisdiction, in its discretion, to grant, modify, or deny such relief.
+A stay pending review may be conditioned on the posting of a good and sufficient bond, other conditions, or both.
+In determining whether a stay should be granted the NAB may consider whether the violation presents an imminent peril to the public health or general welfare or presents immediate danger to the life or safety of any person.

-2. The filing of an appeal stays the order of the Nuisance Abatement Board until the appeal is resolved unless the building or premises presents imminent peril to the public health or general welfare or presents immediate danger to the life or safety of any person.
+APPENDIX 1

-APPENDIX 1 ATTORNEY GENERAL GUIDANCE
+ATTORNEY GENERAL GUIDANCE